stevenpencle/D6-LOA/README.md

 ##### common

-Common components are utility components that serve very specific technical puposes unrelated the business domain of the application.
+Common components are utility components that serve very specific technical purposes unrelated the business domain of the application.

 - **chart-to-table** Switches the graphical SVG view of an ngx-charts chart to a tabular view of the bound data to meet accessibility requirements.
 - **date-field** An alternate component to the _ng-Bootstrap_ datepicker.
 This component is a standard textbox with a date format mask that binds to a _momentjs_ object.